unikraft/summer-of-code-2021/content/en/docs/sessions/06-testing-unikraft/index.md

 ```

 Let's look over this regular expression program, can you spot any bugs?
-We'll create a file `ex.c` with this code
+We'll create a file `ex.c` with this code:

 ```C++
 #include <stdio.h>